SC5050 - Crime, Media and Technology (2018/19)

 |Total study hours||150|

-The module is organised on the basis of three hours per week comprising lectures, seminars workshops and blended learning sessions.
+The module is organised on the basis of three hour workshops per week.
 Students are expected to undertake approximately 7 hours per week of independent research, study and writing.

 Students are encouraged to build their digital literacies and engage with a range of technologies to enhance their learning experience.